automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tarascosaurus.md

 # Tarascosaurus
-## Description: The only known abelisaur of the northern hemisphere.
+## The only known abelisaur of the northern hemisphere.